henricvt/henricvt/README.md

   - 🎓 Studying Electrical Engineer at Federal University of Campina Grande (UFCG)
-  - 💡  I'm insterested in Robotics and Electronics
+  - 💡  I'm insterested in Robotics and Microelectronics
-  - 📚 Learning more about Microcontrollers and Smart Sensing
+  - 📚 Learning more about Microcontrollers and Robot's Trajectory Tracking

   <div align="center">